The best time to begin testing for ovulation is few days before you are scheduled to ovulate. Ovulation occurs midway through your menstrual cycle.

 Your most fertile days of the month are 1 to 2 days before and after your ovaries release an egg.
 Sperm can live in the body for up to 5 days.
-So, conception can occur if you make love 5 days before ovulation, and up to 1 day after ovulation.
+Conception can occur if you make love 5 days before ovulation and up to 1 day after ovulation.

 Predicting ovulation is easier when you have a regular menstrual cycle.
 With a 28-day cycle, you will likely ovulate on or around day 14, so you will want to start testing around day 10 or 12.